Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 	- file:() - Search a file name
 	- Highlight Text + Ctrl + S - Search for Canvases/Files
 	- Alt + S - Search any card within .canvas files (Simple CanvaSearch: Open CanvaSearch modal)
 		- *Searches and redirect you to any card within a .canvas file.*
 	- Ctrl + Alt + Q - Reveal Note in Files Tab (Files: Reveal current file in navigation)
 		- *If you need to know where your file lies in the vault.*
-	- Alt + A - Find (Folder) Notes & Notes Within (Folder) Notes (Another Quick Switcher: Reveal a folder in the file tree)
+	- Alt + F - Search for Folder Note (Another Quick Switcher: Reveal a Folder in the File Tree)
+		- *Searches and redirect you to any folder note to open.*
+	- Alt + A - Go back to a folder note (Folder notes: Open folder note of current folder of active note)
-		- *Reveal any folder notes in your vault.*
+		- *Jumps to the main folder note in a file.*
 	- Ctrl + O - Search Within a File (Omnisearch: In-file Search)
 		- *Allows for precise searching within any sort of file (including images).*
 	- Alt + O - Search the Vault (Omnisearch: Vault Search)
 		- *Allows for precise searching throughout the vault.*
-	- Ctrl + Shift + A - Find Notes by Links (Another Quick Switcher: File name fuzzy search)
+	- Ctrl + Shift + A - Switch between Vaults (Quick Switcher++: Open in Vaults Mode)
-		- *Switch between one note to another by its Links.*
+		- *Switch between one vault to another*
-	- Ctrl + Alt + F - Browse Current Folder (Quick Explorer: Browse Current Folder)
-	- Ctrl + Alt + V - Browse Vault (Quick Explorer: Browse Vault)
 		- [[#^022xq|^022xq]]

 - ## Bulletpoints ^022xq